Sonam0123/scooter-project/README.md

 Each `Scooter` should have the following methods
 - `rent(user)`
     - If the `Scooter` is charged above 20% and not broken, remove it from its station, check it out to user.
-    - Otherwise, throw an error scooter needs to charge or scooter needs repair.

 - `dock(station)`
     - Return the scooter to the station.
 Be sure to clear out the user, so they don’t get charged unfairly!